HughMorris01/C482_Inventory_Management_Sys/README.md

 Run Application: Open the project in IntelliJ IDEA and execute the Main class.

 Technical Documentation: Detailed Javadoc is included in the /Javadoc directory, providing full technical specifications for all classes and methods.

-Would you like me to draft a "Future Roadmap" section that outlines how this system could be expanded with features like user authentication or cloud database integration?